Saxo Capital Markets Strength And Weaknesses

 Forex Trading Services

-The key areas of this Saxo Capital Markets Australia review was on their currency trading offering.
-This includes the ability to trader across 182 forex spot pairs and over 140 forwards.
-There are four key component that lead traders to choose Saxo for currency trading.
+The key areas of this Saxo Capital Markets review were on their currency trading offering.
+This includes the ability to trader across 182 forex spot pairs, over 140 forwards and +40 FX vanilla options.
+Four key components lead FX traders to choose Saxo for currency trading.

 i) ‘Tier 1’ Liquidity